New ground station STREAM

 - High operational performance with precision, accuracy and repeatability.

-- Satellite data processing and mission control can be performed at the ground station.
+- Satellite data processing and mission control can be performed at the ground station or remotely

 - High reliability and maximum availability.